asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

                 reaction:
                   type: string
                   description: The only reaction that we need is a heart emoji
-                  const: "heart"
+                  const: heart
                 item_user:
                   type: string
+                  description: >-
-                  description: User ID that created the original item that has been reacted to
+                    User ID that created the original item that has been reacted to
                 item:
                   type: object
                   properties: